 The best boot lace length depends on the boot's height, the number of eyelets and hooks, and how tightly the boot needs to be worn.

 A low ankle boot needs much less lace than a tall hiking boot or lace-up work boot.
 More fastening points usually mean more lace is needed.
 Hooks and speed hooks can further increase the lace path.
-A fashion boot may require less lace than a work boot because it is often worn more loosely and places less strain on the lacing system.
+A fashion boot may need less lace than a work boot because it is often worn more loosely and places less strain on the lacing system.

 If you want the most reliable fit, count the eyelet pairs or hooks first, then compare your result with the chart above.